zverok/the_schema_is/README.md

 * you can include checking "if all annotations are actual" in your CI/pre-commit hooks easily;
 * you can preview problems found, and then fix them automatically (with `rubocop -a`) or manually however you see suitable;
-* the changes made with auto-fix is very local (just add/remove/change line related to relevant column), so your custom structuring, like separating groups of related columns with empty lines and comments, will be preserved;
+* the changes made with auto-correct is very local (just add/remove/change line related to relevant column), so your custom structuring, like separating groups of related columns with empty lines and comments, will be preserved;
 * rubocop is easy to run on some sub-folder or one file, or files corresponding to some pattern; or exclude permanently for some file or folder.

 ### But what the block itself does?